-Agriculture and Natural Resources Management (NRM) Working in Partnership (South Australia)
+Agriculture and Natural Resources Management (NRM) Working in Partnership (South Australia) Period of implementation: 2016-ongoing.

 The Department for Environment and Water (DEW) has a funding agreement with Primary Producers South Australia (PPSA)-the peak body for the agriculture sector for SA-which helps to provide capacity to support PPSA in engaging with the South Australian Government on natural resources related issues.